E Pluribus Wiggum: Reception

+Viewing figures

 An estimated 8.2 million people tuned into the episode.

+Critical response

 Richard Keller of TV Squad said that it was an episode with many jokes and sight gags, his favorite being the episode's guest stars and the many references.
 His only disagreement was the abrupt ending.

 Robert Canning of IGN said the episode had all the ingredients that seem to make it a classic episode.
 He enjoyed the theme of Homer and Fast-Food Boulevard, the political mocking, and the centering of Ralph, and like Keller, he felt the show seemed to shun Ralph until the end; he gives the episode a rating of 6/10.

-Dan Snierson of Entertainment Weekly reveals (five days after the episode was broadcast) that it received positive reviews from the site, and Ralph Wiggum had their vote.
+Five days after the episode was broadcast, Dan Snierson of Entertainment Weekly reveals that it received positive reviews from the site, and Ralph Wiggum had their vote.

+Awards and nominations

+Writer Michael Price was nominated for the Writers Guild of America Award for Television: Animation his script for this episode at the 61st Writers Guild of America Awards.

 Controversy

 The episode caused controversy prior to its broadcast in Argentina, over an exchange between Lenny and Carl.
 Carl says "I could really go for some kind of military dictator, like Juan Perón.
 When he 'disappeared' you, you stayed 'disappeared'!".
 Carl's comment is a reference to the Dirty War in Argentina, a period of military dictatorship (1976–1983) during which as many as 30,000 Argentines disappeared, and is largely regarded as having begun during Perón's last government with the Triple A, a death squad which killed many left-wing dissidents.
 However, these disappearances occurred systematically during the military dictatorship, which began almost two years after Peron's death.
 The clip was viewed on YouTube over ten thousand times in Argentina and some politicians in the country called for the episode to be censored or banned.